trteodor/Unit_Tests_EmbCode_example/README.md

 In this example i used STM32CubeMX to generate project template for STM32F103
 * Of course, it is not necessary to use STM32CubeMX **_the build system for unit tests is independent._** STM32CubeMX was used only to create template project for microcontroller.

 With "Unity" we can also Testing hardware it is also **very easy!** Inaf just redirect correctly the printf function.
 But prepared example by me (this repo) don't presentation this function.
-I added only examples files from [4] "stm32F4_UnitTest_HW_Example" to this repository, if you trying run unit test on Hardware it may help you :) But you can always refer to [1], everything is very well described there! :)
+I added only examples files from [4] "stm32F4_UnitTest_HW_Example" to this repository, if you trying run unit test on Hardware it may help you :) But you can always refer to [1], everything is very well described there.
+In Unity repository are examples.. also in CMock repository we can find few examples.

 * Everything takes time ...
 And this is just a educational project/ example, is maked in free time ..;)